Check procs

 Number

-Number of procs stopped by debugger during the tracing or by job control signal
+Number of processes stopped by debugger during tracing or by job control signal.

 procs_uninterruptible